Skip to main content

 Google Play Books (direct upload)

-Google lets authors upload audiobooks directly through the Google Play Books Partner Center — no aggregator required.
+Google lets eligible authors and publishers upload audiobooks directly through the Google Play Books Partner Center - no aggregator required.
+Google also offers its own auto-narrated audiobook workflow for eligible ebooks in Partner Center.

 Key details: